Ben Roethlisberger: I was motivated by a Jaguars defender reminding me of all the interceptions I had thrown

 Big Ben has thrown 10 picks against the Jags in the last three meetings, but his rushing TD proved to be the difference

 It's fair to say that the Jaguars owned the Steelers last season.
-They beat them twice -- once in Jacksonville and again in the playoffs in Pittsburgh.
+They beat them twice -- both in Pittsburgh and including the AFC Divisional playoffs.
 So while the teams came into Sunday's games going in different directions -- the Steelers had won five straight while the Jags had lost five straight -- recent history suggested that this could be Jacksonville's get-right game.

 And through 44 minutes, that's exactly what happened.
 Roethlisberger threw three interceptions -- two courtesy of Jalen Ramsey (including one in the end zone) -- and the Steelers trailed 16-0 late in the third quarter looking every bit the team that had no chance against a dominant and rejuvenated Jags outfit in desperate need of a victory.